-Presenting Evidence To Prove Fault In A NC Car Accident
+Presenting Evidence To Prove Fault In An NC Car Accident

 Your personal injury lawyer will present evidence in hopes of establishing that the defendant was at fault.
-Below are a few examples of evidence which may be presented in court:
+Below are a few examples of evidence that may be presented in court:

 Witness Testimony – As mentioned above, an independent eyewitness may testify as to what they saw.
 Unless they are a friend or relative of one of the parties in the accident, there is no reason not to believe their testimony.
 In fact, their testimony may serve as a “tie-breaker” between the conflicting testimony of the plaintiff and defendant.